Breach Attack Simulation (BAS)

 What You Get from the Breach Attack Simulation?

-The system of countering information threats begins with the correlation between the costs of protection and the losses from compromising the protected information and the unavailability of services.
-If the organization does not need, for example, the processing of personal data or the introduction of a trade secret regime, then the familiar and well-developed method of searching for vulnerabilities will be quite sufficient for it, but provided that the IT department can conduct an elementary pentest, you will have to worry only with major changes in company.
-In case the stakes are high, then the reliability of security tools will need to be more thoroughly checked, and the more important the data of the enterprise, the less it should rely on classic vulnerability scanners or web applications.
+Evaluation of threats begins with the correlation between the costs of protection and the possible losses from compromising the protected information and the unavailability of services.
+If the organization does not need, for example, the processing of personal data in accordance with any regulations, then usual vulnerability scanning and regular penetration testing will be quite sufficient.
+In other cases the reliability of security tools will need to be more thoroughly checked.
+If the enterprise collects and stores important personal data then it shouldn't rely only on classic vulnerability scanners.

-Despite the growing popularity of solutions for automatic simulation of attacks, BAS is unlikely to ever completely replace the traditional pentest.
+Despite the growing popularity of solutions for the automatic simulation of attacks, BAS is unlikely to ever completely replace the traditional pentest.
 However, products of this type can significantly change the market for practical safety, as they offer a faster and cheaper way to assess security compared to manual penetration testing.
-Here methods come to the rescue that reproduce the activity of real attackers and make it possible to check the stability of information systems in real time.
-The Red Team deepens the capabilities of the traditional penetration test, and Breach Attack Simulation automates it, allowing you to keep security under constant control, monitor all key attack vectors at the same time, and also make sure that all information protection tools are configured and function exactly as they should.
+The Red Teaming enhances the capabilities of the traditional penetration test, and Breach Attack Simulation automates it, allowing you to keep security under constant control, monitor all key attack vectors at the same time, and also make sure that all information protection tools are configured and function exactly as they should.